d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Description: An increasing amount of information is being translated using Machine Translation.
 Despite major improvements in quality, intervention is still required by a human if quality is to be trusted.
 This intervention takes the form of “post-editing”, i.e. identifying and quickly fixing MT errors.
 This tends to be done in a serial manner, that is, the source text is sent to the MT engine, an MT suggestion appears, and the editor assesses it and fixes it, if necessary (termed “traditional” post-editing).
 Recently, a new modality has been developed called Interactive Machine Translation (IMT), involving real-time adaptation of the MT suggestion as the editor makes choices and implements edits.
 Very little is understood about this new form of human-machine interaction.
 This PhD will fill this knowledge gap by researching the cognitive effort involved in this type of translation production; how perceptions of system competence and trust influences decision-making; and how these evolve over time and experience.

-Student Name: Sarah E. Carter (passed viva, Nov.
-2023)
+Student Name: Sarah E. Carter (graduated, 2024)

 Title: Privacy and ethical value elicitation in smartphone-based data collection